UTFacultiesBMSResearchBMS Research Support

 Impact Case

-Making impact explicit can be quite challenging.
-Every project is different, so a generic set of e.g., 7 indicators does not exist.
-Instead, one can opt for context-sensitive indicators that match well with the goal of that specific project (per the Impacty by Design method).
-The Impact Indicator Framework provides a wide set of generic indicators that can help you get find indicators that fit your work.
-You can concretely use this guide to enrich an impact case, for instance.
+Every project is different, so a generic set of indicators does not exist.
+Instead, one can opt for context-sensitive indicators that match well with the goal of that specific project (per the Impact by Design concept).
+The Impact Indicator Framework provides a wide set of generic indicators that can help you find indicators that fit your work and your narrative.

 Contact